JohnONeillGMIT/IrisProject2018/README.md

 2. Keep a list of references you used in completing the project.
 3. Download the data set and write some Python code to investigate it.
-4. Summarise the data set by, for example, calculating the maximum, minimum and mean of each column of the data set.
-  A Python script will quickly do this for you.
+4. Summarise the data set by, for example, calculating the maximum, minimum and mean of each column of the data set. l  A Python script will quickly do this for you.
 5. Write a summary of your investigations.
 #6.
 Include supporting tables and graphics as you deem necessary.